chuanglun/EBlink/README.md

 EBlink ARM Cortex-M debug tool with squirrel scripting device support

 Upcomming:
- - New: Windows installer with optional windows context menu for file flashing [.hex,.elf and .srec] and core control (reset,halt and resume) or GDB server launch.
+ - New: Windows installer with optional windows context menu handler (32 and 64 bits) for file flashing [.hex,.elf and .srec] and core control (reset,halt and resume) or GDB server launch.
 If EBlink is already running, just exit EBlink from context menu.
  - Fix: folder names with spaces

 ![alt text](https://www.embitz.org/menu.gif)